 It’s important to us that delivering our services should not harm the planet.
 We also want to have a positive impact on the local community.
-All members of staff are allocated five days a year to volunteer in community projects with local charities.
+All members of staff are allocated a minimum of five days a year to volunteer in community projects with local charities.

 Wilts and Berks Canal Trust - Shrivenham, July 2021